Culture Fit: More Harm Than Good? 12 Experts Share Their Take

 Even though it may seem harmless and well-intentioned, hiring for culture fit causes serious issues for companies big and small.
 We're supporting this claim with three different reasons for why hiring for culture fit is dangerous backed by quotes from experts across the nation.

-Hiring for cultural fit reinforces preexisting biases.
+Hiring for cultural fit reinforces preexisting biases

 Biases are a fact of life for every group and organization, including businesses.
 It’s human nature to categorize and judge people and situations based on past knowledge and experiences.
 More often than not, those biases are unconscious, lingering just below the surface — unbeknownst to even the most well intentioned of us.
 But by working to build a homogenous team of culturally fit individuals, you reinforce these biases, whether or not you consciously realize it.

-“Women are often expected, regardless of title, to take on the emotional labor of administrative tasks such as note taking or planning team events as supplemental work,” says Terri Shih, data analyst at Braintree.
+“Women are often expected, regardless of title, to take on the emotional labor of administrative tasks such as note taking or planning team events as supplemental work,” says Terri Shih, Data Analyst at Braintree.
 “Bias, both internal and external, underlies these issues and becomes reinforced in practices such as hiring based on 'culture fit' or viewing the same qualities as positive in men and negative in women.”

-Hiring for cultural fit will cost you great candidates.
+Hiring for cultural fit will cost you great candidates

 The best candidates rarely fit a cookie cutter mold.
 They come from a variety of backgrounds, and expecting them to fit one specific model will cost you great people.

-There's no denying it can be difficult to know what to look for if it’s not what you already know to be true, but there is one easy way to avoid this challenge: focus more on the core traits and habits that will make someone successful at your organization and less on superficial traits that will have no bearing on success.
+There's no denying it can be difficult to know what to look for if it’s not what you already know to be true, but there is one easy way to avoid this challenge: focus more on the core values and habits that will make someone successful at your organization and less on superficial traits that will have no bearing on success.

-“If you only bring on people that are like you and others in your company, you’ll turn away candidates that can expand and enhance your culture,” says Jen Paxton, director of talent at Grubhub.
+“If you only bring on people that are like you and others in your company, you’ll turn away candidates that can expand and enhance your culture,” says Jen Paxton, Director of Talent at Grubhub.
 “Instead, focus on shared values and work ethic; choose people that will represent the company in the best light, are enjoyable to work with and have the opportunity to share new ideas or bring a different perspective to the table.”